 (Oklahoma Residents Only)

 Each fall, new students are eligible to choose their tuition preference.
-The opportunity to request lock tuition remains open the first week of Fall.
-Every new first-time full-time freshman has the option to choose the tuition guaranteed lock rate by submitting the form.
+The opportunity to request locked tuition remains open the first week of classes of the fall semester.
+Every new freshman has the option to choose the tuition guaranteed lock rate by submitting the form.

-The following graphic displays 2018 - 2021 comparisons of the standard (nonguaranteed) tuition increase versus the actual guaranteed lock tuition rate offered to eligible academic year 2017 - 2018 students.
+The following graphic displays 2019-2020 through 2022-2023 comparisons of the standard (nonguaranteed) tuition increase versus the actual guaranteed lock tuition rate offered to eligible academic year 2019-2020 students.

 |2018 - 2019||3.2%|